mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Please, give me some time to explain," Casra pleaded to him while taking another step forward.
 He took the clothing apprehensively, and began to dress himself.

-She said, "I bid for you and I won.
+Thi said, "I bid for you and I won.
 You are now part of my tribe."

 "I would thank you but I don't know you well enough to know if that's a good or bad thing."